esnk86/aoc22/README.md

-# aoc22
+# aoc22 🎄️ 🦋️
-My solutions to Advent of Code 2022 🎄️
+My solutions for Advent of Code 2022

-All solutions are written in Raku 🦋️
+All solutions are in Raku